• Skip to primary navigation

 • 1/2 tablespoon whole mustard seeds

-• 1/2 tablespoon whole pink peppercorns, or black peppercorns
+• 1/2 tablespoon whole peppercorns

 • 1/2 teaspoon whole cloves